 A lot of people at that time used the accusation against Jesus as a way to mock him.
 But now, he is genuinely worshiped throughout the world as the King of kings.

 Crucifixion was a method used by Roman to punish criminals.
 It’s a process of nailing criminals on a wooden cross and hanging them until they die.
 It was the method they used to punish Jesus for being the “King of the Jews.”
 It’s an atrocious punishment that the innocent Jesus didn’t even deserve.

 The Jewish leaders couldn’t find any fault in Jesus, so they attacked the teachings of Jesus instead.
 They considered it blasphemy and tried to put Jesus to death.
 The title King of the Jews was the charge Pontius Pilate gave to Jesus that resulted in his crucifixion and death.

 Salvation of Mankind

-Unfortunately, riches, fame, intelligence, beauty can’t save us from hell.
+Unfortunately, riches, fame, intelligence, and beauty can’t save us from hell.
 Even our good deeds can’t save us.
 Isaiah 64:6 defines our righteous acts as “filthy rags.”
 It means our good works are not tickets to salvation!
 So, how can we escape eternal condemnation?

 According to Ephesians 2:8, God’s unmerited favor towards us is the reason for our salvation.
 We cannot earn it because it is a gift from God.
-It’s not a result of our good works.
+It’s not a result of our good work.
 We receive salvation when we receive God’s gift, which is Jesus Christ.